secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

 2. <b>Get device payment ivKey</b>

-Get the payment ivKey from the payment device.
+Get the payment ivKey from the payment device when payment device is in payment mode.

+<span style="color:red">Note: Call the function in thread.
+You are allowed to cancel the payment after getting the ivKey.</span>

+* <b>2.1 Get device payment ivKey from device ID</b>

 #### <u>Declaration</u>
 ```swift